overington/dissertation-scattering-amplitudes/dissertation/chapters/12-relativity.md

   H = E = \frac{m}{\sqrt{1-\dvec{x}^2}}
 \end{equation}

-This explains the principal of relatively according to Einsteins equations, and allows us to begin setting up the formalism for representing interactions which include relativistic properties.
+This explains the principle of relatively according to Einsteins equations, and allows us to begin setting up the formalism for representing interactions which include relativistic properties.

 ## Principle of relativity